TaksinBo/TaksinBo/README.md

 </a>

 - 🔭 I’m currently working in <a href="https://www.bangkokbank.com/" target="blank">BangkokBank PCL.</a>
-- 🔭 I graduated from the University of <a href="http://www.it.mut.ac.th/" target="blank">Mahanakorn University of technology in Network Engineering and Security</a>
+- 🔭 I graduated from the University of <a href="http://www.it.mut.ac.th/" target="blank">MUT in NETS</a>

 ### Blogs posts